Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 • Keep your electronics switched off.

-• Watch from a distance; don’t move closer to any bird or animal, or it will scare them away.
+• Watch from a distance; don’t move closer to any bird or animal, as this may scare them away.

 Flora and Fauna in Sultanpur Bird Sanctuary